-- Oil and gas: The Mancos-Gallup RFDS (BLM 2018) projects 3,200 new oil and gas wells within the San Juan Basin in the next 15 years (2022-2037); the majority of these (2,300) are predicted to be horizontally drilled.
+- Oil and gas: The Mancos-Gallup RFDS (BLM 2018) projects 3,200 new oil and gas wells will be drilled within the RMPA planning area over the 20 year period from 2018 2037; the majority of these (2,300) are predicted to be horizontally drilled.
 New surface disturbance from potential wells in this scenario is estimated at approximately 18,500 acres.
 New surface disturbance was estimated at 6.85 acres per well for future horizontal wells (twinned) and 4.35 acres per well for future vertical wells (BLM 2018). - Urban expansion: Future expansion is expected in Farmington, Aztec, and Bloomfield, including development for roads, utilities, and communication lines. - Infrastructure expansion and Navajo Nation lands: Future expansion of utilities, public spaces, roads, and residential areas is expected within Navajo Nation lands. - Energy generation: Reclamation activities at the La Plata coal mine (1,650 acres) were completed in 2009, and reclamation activities at the San Juan coal mine (2,700 acres) are currently ongoing (BHP Billiton 2009).
 No additional coal leases are expected to be issued for the La Plata or San Juan mines.

-Table 3-I presents a summary of quantifiable surface disturbances associated with past, present, and reasonably foreseeable future activities in the New Mexico portion of the San Juan Basin.
+Table 3-1 presents a summary of quantifiable surface disturbances associated with past, present, and reasonably foreseeable future activities in the New Mexico portion of the San Juan Basin.
 In total, the BLM assumes approximately 5,000 acres would be disturbed for reasonably foreseeable future activities not related to oil and gas development.